testcookbook/testcookbook.github.io/book/rest/javascript/frisbyjs.markdown

 ---
 layout: default
-title:  "FrisbyJS"
+title:  "Frisby.js"
-description: "Testing REST services with FrisbyJS"
+description: "Testing REST services with Frisby.js"
 ---
-# Testing REST services with FrisbyJS
+# Testing REST services with Frisby.js

 Frisby is a testing framework for testing a REST api.
 It has built in matchers and Jasmine built into its core.
 This allows you to have a clean and concise